Kotlin/kotlinx.serialization/docs/topics/alternative-serialization-formats.md

 ### Add support for format-specific types

 Custom binary formats may need to handle data types that are not part of the standard primitives in Kotlin Serialization.
-For example, a format may require a more efficient way to serialize byte arrays.
 You can achieve this by overriding the [`encodeSerializableValue(serializer, value)`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-encoder/encode-serializable-value.html) function in the encoder.
+This approach allows you to [define custom serialization](create-custom-serializers.md) logic for format-specific types, while maintaining efficient handling and flexibility for non-standard data representations.

 In the following example, a specialized approach is used for `ByteArray` types, utilizing Java's [`DataOutput`](https://docs.oracle.com/javase/8/docs/api/java/io/DataOutput.html) methods for efficient serialization.
-By referencing the `serializer.descriptor` property, the encoder can determine when a `ByteArray` is being serialized and apply the appropriate logic for more efficient processing:
+By referencing the `serializer.descriptor` property, the encoder can determine when a `ByteArray` is serialized and apply the appropriate logic for more efficient processing:

-> This an important difference.
-This way our format implementation properly supports
-> [Custom serializers](create-custom-serializers.md) that a user might specify for a type that just happens
-> to be internally represented as a byte array, but need a different serial representation.

 ```kotlin
 // Imports the necessary libraries